frankstepanski/node-express-course/week3/readme.md

 ![node instances error](images/node-instances-error.png)

-You use use this command to see which process is using the port:
+You use use this command to find which process is using the port: :eyes:

 ```
 lsof -i tcp:8000